photon1503/az-native/demos/readme.md

 - Serverless and Azure Functions Recap
 - Implementing OData and Open API Support
-- Running Function Apps Containers
+- Hosting and Scaling Function Apps in Containers
 - Durable Functions and Patterns
 - Changing Storage Providers in Azure Durable Functions
 - Using Azure Durable Entities for Long running processes and background Tasks